Tranquil-Flow/carnation-radio/whistle/README.md

 - and finally the actual message

-To be able even detect that there is a message hidden in a given `.wav` file, the adversary needs to know the 128 bit starting pattern; then to actually decode it, they also need the another 128 bit of blinding key, which unblinds the actual AES decoding key.
-Even the metadata is encrypted.
+To be able even detect that there is a message hidden in a given `.wav` file, the adversary needs to know the 128 bit handshake pattern; then to actually decode it, they also need the another 128 bit of blinding key, which unblinds the actual AES decoding key.
+These two keys are concatenated into a single decrypting key.

-Since all the low bits are statistically totally random (in fact, after the encoding, they are forcibly randomized), this is all plausible deniable.
+Since all the low bits in the resulting file are statistically totally random (in fact, after the encoding, they are forcibly randomized), this is all plausibly deniable.

 third-party library credits
 ---------------------------

-- AES code is by kokke, and is public domain: https://github.com/kokke/tiny-AES-c
+- AES code is by "kokke", and is public domain ("unlicense"): https://github.com/kokke/tiny-AES-c
-- SHA256 code is by Brad Conte and is under "unlicense": https://github.com/B-Con
+- SHA256 code is by Brad Conte and also public domain: https://github.com/B-Con/crypto-algorithms

 TODO